 - Democratic development

-The University of Washington is one of only 18 universities in the U.S. where Humphrey fellows are placed and has hosted nearly 300 fellows from 100 different nations since 1987.
+The University of Washington is one of only 17 universities in the U.S. where Humphrey fellows are placed and has hosted more than 300 fellows from 100 different nations since 1987.
 For the Evans School, this program has been an invaluable resource of perspectives on public policy issues that cross international boundaries.

 Find out more about the Humphrey Fellowship Program at the Evans School and resources for fellows by contacting our Student Services office at firstname.lastname@example.org or 206.543.4900.
 Follow the Evans School Humphrey program on Facebook.